top of page

 A great way to learn about how Wellspring's co-op program generally works is to read our FAQ page.
 It gives a lot of detailed information to help you see if what we have to offer is the kind of program your family is looking for.

 2. Come to an Informational Meeting We plan meetings every month or two, so do try to come if you are able.
+Upcoming informational meetings will be shared on our home page, so be sure to regularly check to see if an upcoming meeting date and time work well with your schedule.
 We require that interested families attend an informational meeting before any potential spaces can be offered at registration time.
 The meeting lasts about an hour, but can sometimes go over that time a little.
 Spouses and children are welcome to attend; we only ask that the main parent/guardian who plans to be on site when the semester is underway attends to hear about the co-op program.

 We have discovered over the years that the meetings are very helpful for explaining who we are, how we go about things, class offerings and costs, and the like.
 It is also a terrific way for families to ask questions of us as they have them, in order to have the best understanding of our group.
 We realize that what we offer may not be everyone's cup of tea; it is a great way to figure that out before committing to a whole semester and possibly missing out on opportunities with other groups.